Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 # Azure Functions for SharePoint Online

 This quickstart is based on [this repository](https://github.com/Azure-Samples/functions-quickstart-typescript-azd).
 It uses Azure Developer command-line (azd) tools to deploy Azure Functions which can list, register and process [SharePoint Online webhooks](https://learn.microsoft.com/sharepoint/dev/apis/webhooks/overview-sharepoint-webhooks) on your own tenant.
-The resources deployed in Azure are configured with a high level of security: No public access is allowed on critical resources (storage account and key vault) except on specified IPs (configurable), and authorization is granted only through the functions service's managed identity (no access key or legacy access policy is enabled).
+The resources deployed in Azure are configured with a high level of security: No public access is allowed on critical resources (storage account and key vault), except on specified IPs (configurable), and authorization is granted only through the functions service's managed identity (no access key or legacy access policy is enabled).
+The Azure functions use the [Flex Consumption plan ](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan), are written in TypeScript and run in Node.js 20.
+The popular library [PnPjs](https://pnp.github.io/pnpjs/) is used to interact with SharePoint.

 ## Prerequisites